Pleistocene human diet: Cannibalism

+Nutritional value of the human body

+Archeological and historical evidence

-Debates over the frequency of cannibalism in ancient humanity have been sporadic, usually erupting on the discovery of human with cut and break marks reflective of being processed as food.
-Evidence of cannibalism has been tied to both Homo sapiens and Homo neanderthalensis.
+Debates over the frequency of cannibalism in ancient humanity have been sporadic, usually erupting on the discovery of humans with cut and break marks reflective of being processed as food.
 Many theories of cannibalism amongst humans rely on a lack of available prey, crowding and fears of potential starvation.
 There are clear biological drawbacks of cannibalism including disease, and in addition instances of ritual cannibalism that have nothing to do with nutrition drawn from the ethnographic record.

-Evidence from Neanderthal remains in Belgium features cracked bones, cut marks and other indicators of processing for food.
+The oldest firm evidence of Homo eating other hominins comes from cut marks on bones uncovered in Turkana, Kenya from 1.45 million years ago, and is a plausible early case of cannibalism.
+However, at this time and place multiple species of hominins coexisted, so it is not certain that this specific incident was undertaken by the same species.
+Cannibalism by Homo antecessor has also been uncovered, and it has been suggested to possibly have been a strategy employed against rival groups, though H. antecessor is a relative rather than an ancestor of Neanderthals and modern humans.

+Evidence of cannibalism in the Pleistocene has also been firmly tied to both Homo sapiens and Homo neanderthalensis.
+Extensive evidence from Human bones that have been "de-fleshed" by other humans dates back over 600,000 years, including the first H. sapiens bones from Ethiopia.
+For instance in humans, the Magdalenian culture practiced the consumption of deceased relatives as a ritual funerary practice, and also appear to have used skull cups.
+Similarly, conclusive evidence amongst Neanderthals from remains in Belgium features cracked bones, cut marks and other indicators of processing for food.
+Some bones were then modified into bone tools.
 Notably, reindeer remains from the same site have the same types of butcher marks.
 The degree to which these remains reflect a ritual behavior, regular diet or isolated instances of dietary distress is not known.

+Cannibalism continued after the end of the Paleolithic, as shown by hunter-gatherers of the Mediterranean Mesolithic from 10,200–9,000 years ago, who would have still had a relatively similar lifestyle.
+Bones uncovered in Castell de Castells, Spain show marks of human teeth gnawing on them.
+Nineteen of these bones also show burns from cooking, apparently after the meat was removed, but prior to the bones being broken down.
+Furthermore, human feces uncovered inside the cave contained fragments of human bones.

 Neolithic adaptations

 The evolution of the human diet has not stopped since the end of the Paleolithic.
 Major functional adaptations have arisen in the last few thousand years as human technology has altered the environment.
 The most prevalent dietary adaptation since the Neolithic is lactase persistence, an adaptation that allows humans to digest milk.
 This adaptation appears roughly 4000 years ago in Europe.
 For populations more dependent on agriculture and domesticated animals, the importance of being able to add another edible resource should be noted.